Eli-Keli/React-Native-Series/README.md

 ---
 ## Tech Stack
-Here are the tools and technologies I’m using throughout this series:
+Here are the tools and technologies I used throughout this series:
 - **Expo**: For rapid prototyping and development workflow.
 - **React Native**: For building cross-platform mobile apps.
 - **TypeScript**: For writing scalable, type-safe code.
 - **Formik**: For form state management and validation.
 - **Expo Router**: For navigation and routing in Expo apps.
-- **Reanimated**: For smooth and performant animations.
-- **React Native Gesture Handler**: For handling complex gestures.
-- **Gifted Chat**: For building chat UIs.
 - **Clerk**: For authentication (SMS OTP, user management).
 - **State Management**: Using React state and context for app logic.
 - **Custom Hooks**: For reusable logic across components.
 - **Git & GitHub**: For version control and collaboration.
+- **Reanimated**: For smooth and performant animations.
+- **React Native Gesture Handler**: For handling complex gestures.
+- **React Native Section Alphabet List**: For displaying and navigating lists with alphabetical section headers, similar to contact lists in messaging apps.
+- **Gifted Chat**: For building chat UIs.

+## Goals

+1. Complete 10+ React Native projects within the next few months.
+2. Master advanced mobile development concepts and best practices.
+3. Gain practical experience with popular React Native libraries and tools.
+4. Share code examples and insights with the developer community.
+5. Foster continuous learning and improvement through hands-on projects.

 ---